 Giant Cudgels must have open cell foam knobs/spikes every 4 inches down most of their shaft length, or taper to a double-width end.
 Dire Mace heads must have a 18-24” length (down shaft), with multiple flanges, spikes, or a ball end.Titan Hammer heads must be at least as wide (perpendicular to shaft) as they are long, and must be at least 5” thick, respectively, with 12-18” length heads.
-Monster axe heads must measure 18 – 24” length and must be constructed of foam that is from 1 1/2-4” thick, though they may be beveled to 1/2.”
+Monster Axe heads must measure 18 – 24” length and must be constructed of foam that is from 1 1/2-4” thick, though they may be beveled to 1/2.”
 Monster Axe heads must be at least as wide relative to their shaft as they are long.

-Armor tends to be the largest component in a character’s Resilience, ranging in value from 1 to 5 points, and it can be readily maintained.
+Armor tends to be the largest component in a character’s Resilience, ranging in value from 1 to 6 points, and it can be readily maintained.
 Armor is lost first when a character takes a damage effect, followed by magical Protection and then Vitality (resilience is lost in alphabetical order, essentially: A-P-V).
 Note, however, that there are no effects in game which bypass one protection form or another that do not simply ignore resilience altogether, so keeping track is only important when figuring out when to recast spells, get some rest, or maintain armor.

 Armor Maintenance requires at least Basic Repair (Craft 1), which allows a character to refit any suit of armor back up to its maximum value, even if it is at 0.
 This process takes 10, 5, or 1 minute of roleplaying the repair, depending on the ability used, but the character need not remove the armor in order to do so.
-See General Skills, for further details.
+See Chapter 5: General Skills, for further details.

 There are three basic styles of armor: leather, chain, and plate.
-Each style provides varying amounts of protection dependent on the amount of coverage it gives to vital locations.
+Each style provides varying amounts of protection dependant on the amount of coverage it gives to vital locations.
 Please note that the armor ratings are an abstraction created for game balance and not for historical or physical accuracy.
 Aesthetics are a very important factor in allowing armor in game, and we reserve the right to reject a suit if we believe it is inappropriate.